influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.3/introduction/installation_guidelines.md

 #### Install Chronograf last

-Chronograf should not be installed or configured until the InfluxEnterprise cluster is fully functional.
+Chronograf should not be installed or configured until the InfluxDB Enterprise cluster is fully functional.